merely-useful/py-rse/index.md

 Functionality documentation: Is the core functionality of the software documented to a satisfactory level (e.g., API method documentation)?

   - Yes.
-This information is available on Read The Docs.
+This information is available on Read the Docs.

 Automated tests: Are there automated tests or manual steps described so that the functionality of the software can be verified?

-  - We have units tests written and available (`test_zipfs.py`), but our documentation needs to be updated to tell people to run `pytest` in order to manually run those tests.
+  - We have unit tests written and available (`test_zipfs.py`), but our documentation needs to be updated to tell people to run `pytest` in order to manually run those tests.